Captain Sams Spit

 Captain Sams Spit, a beautiful sandy inlet at the southern end of Kiawah Island, is a highly mobile piece of land.
 Eroding and accreting regularly, this property is vital to important wildlife species — including the piping plover, diamondback terrapin, and bottlenose dolphins — for nesting and/or feeding.

 This valuable coastal gem is at risk.
-Kiawah Development Partners (KDP), based in Charlotte and backed by a New York hedge fund, wants to develop the Spit into a community of 50 houses.
+Kiawah Partners (KP), based in Charlotte and backed by a New York hedge fund, wants to develop the Spit into a community of 50 houses.
 To do so, they need state permits for walls, bulkheads, and sand nourishment.
-KDP has applied to the South Carolina Department of Health and Environmental Control (DHEC) for five permits that would facilitate their irresponsible development.
+KP has applied to the South Carolina Department of Health and Environmental Control (DHEC) for five permits that would facilitate their irresponsible development.

 The Conservation League is working to protect the Spit by challenging the legality of four of these permit requests, and advancing state laws that protect the coast from development threats like this one.
 We are also working with citizens like you to make our voices heard.
 Together, we can Save the Spit.